ayoa77/forty-theme/README.md

 2aboutUs.md
 404.md

+on the aboutUs tile on the index, I was considering not making it clickable and just showing you me and carey there with cool photos and cool quotes and what we do, or something like that.

-and there's a lot of styles in elements.md that's already done.
+and there's a lot of styles in elements.md that's already done and could be potentially copied and pasted.
 You can see the results if you navigate to localhost:4000/elements.html